biodiversitydata-se/documentation-overview/README.md

 On the created Data resource:
 - DOI
 - Institution
+- Resource type (if needed, defaults to `records`)
-- Darwin core terms that uniquely identify a record (if other than catalogNumber)
+- Darwin core terms that uniquely identify a record (if other than `catalogNumber`)
 - Default values for DwC fields (if needed)
 - Record consumers - institution and collection (after you've created the collection)